discordjs/discord.js/README.md

 ## About

-This repository is a monorepo that contains multiple packages.
-The main and most popular package is [`discord.js`][source], which is the one you are most likely looking for.
-All packages have seperate [release][github-releases] cycles and version numbers.
+This repository contains multiple packages with separate [releases][github-releases].
+You can find the assembled Discord API wrapper at [`discord.js`][source].
+It is a powerful [Node.js](https://nodejs.org/en) module that allows you to easily interact with the [Discord API](https://discord.com/developers/docs/intro).

 ## Getting started